erizov/Professor/semester_07/lecture_45_blockchain_fundamentals/proof_of_work/univer.ru.md

 ## 📋 Quick Summary

-- **Purpose:** Proof Of Work: The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+- **Purpose:** Proof Of Work: The algorithm works by systematically processing data according to a specific strategy.
 - **Complexity:** Varies
 - **Category:** Blockchain Fundamentals
-- **Key Idea:** The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+- **Key Idea:** The algorithm works by systematically processing data according to a specific strategy.

-Proof Of Work: The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+Proof Of Work: The algorithm works by systematically processing data according to a specific strategy.

-The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+The algorithm works by systematically processing data according to a specific strategy.

 **PROOF OF WORK** = Remember the key steps: step 1, step 2, step 3